Do you need Amazon seller suspension insurance? Well that depends. Are you sure you’ll never be suspended?

-Clients keep me on retainer to protect them and we now offer a membership in order to keep that Suspension demon away, but Amazon is a fickle beast.
-We can never be 100% sure that Amazon won’t initiate new enforcement programs and start pulling accounts down tomorrow or the next day.
-Sometimes, it seems like Amazon does not even know that themselves, given some team and tool confusion.
+Clients keep me on retainer to protect them.
+And we now offer a membership in order to keep that Suspension demon away, but Amazon is a fickle beast.
+We can never be 100% sure that Amazon won’t initiate new enforcement programs and start pulling accounts tomorrow or the next day.
+Sometimes, it seems like Amazon doesn’t even know that themselves, given some team and tool confusion.

 Why is This Important?